Release date: May 2nd, 2018Download

 - We disabled the remote swagger validation.
 This validated the generated swagger.json using an online validator whenever anyone went the OpenAPI page.

-- We fixed the issue with session authentication for REST services where the user session was terminated after the first request to the REST service.
+- We fixed an issue with session authentication for REST services where the user session was terminated after the first request to the REST service.

 - The Mobile Features widget should be updated to the latest version when migrating from a previous Mendix version.
 It contains an issue that is exposed in this release.